digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

 Splice [25]_ `AppPaymentRequest` and a `LicenseRenewalRequest` contract.
 The former is a part of the Splice Wallet Application, and is used to request an amulet transfer.
-The choice of amulet is made via the dso party used in the `AppInstall` contract.
-The current deployment configuration results in this being Canton Coin; however, there is nothing in the Daml model, or the backend code that prevents a different amulet from being used.
+The choice of amulet is made via the DSO party used in the `AppInstall` contract.
+The current deployment configuration results in this being Canton Coin; however, there is nothing in the Daml model, or the backend code, that prevents a different amulet from being used.

 The `License_Expire` choice allows either party to archive an expired